lucasXiaofan/Galaxy-Raider/README.md

     - The PR is approved, and it gets merged onto the main branch.
 Everyone can pull from this branch to have access to whatever feature you completed.
 5. Read Steps 3 & 4 again!!
 This is absolutely important to prevent merge conflicts.

-## Available Scripts [If Applicable]
-In the project directory, you can run:

 ## Learn More About Unity & C#
 You can learn more in the [Unity Documentation](https://docs.unity3d.com/Manual/index.html).
 <br/>To learn C#, check out the Microsoft [C# Documentation](https://docs.microsoft.com/en-us/dotnet/csharp/).